Updated on November 5, 2019, at 11:05 AM

 Organizations are beginning to use the findings of behavioral economics to try and “nudge” people to take actions.
 For example, more companies now auto-enroll employees in 401(k) plans and make them opt-out if they don’t want to join.
 The result has been an increase in 401(k) participation.
 Another finding?
 That too many choices lead to inaction, which conversely narrows clients’ investment options.
 Similarly, “default” choices, such as target date funds, are now part of many 401(k) plans.

-Simply put, understanding and utilizing behavioral economics can lead to different clients decisions.
+Simply put, understanding and utilizing behavioral economics can lead to different client decisions.
 So, let’s dive into how you can use behavioral economic principles for more successful long-term care planning.

 6 Ways to Improve Your LTCI Closing Rates